 Midland National offers level term insurance policies with initial term lengths of 10, 15, 20, or 30 years.

-New insureds can be anywhere from 18 to 75 years old, though longer term lengths aren’t available for older applicants.
+New insureds can range from 18 to 75, though longer-term lengths aren’t available for older applicants.

 Coverage amounts generally range from $100,000 to $5 million, with higher limits sometimes available for qualifying applicants.

-Midland’s term policies include a terminal illness rider allowing acceleration of policy proceeds if the insured is diagnosed with less than 12 months to live.
+Midland’s term policies include a terminal illness rider that allows policy proceeds to be accelerated if the insured is diagnosed with less than 12 months to live.

 Term policies are also available with guaranteed conversion options, which let policyholders convert term coverage to a permanent policy without additional underwriting.